yamnor/mdsplit/README.md

 - If a header contains a `|`, the text string on the right side of `|` is used as the path for that page.

 ## Usage

-To use `mdsplit` as a preprocessor in mdBook:

 ### 1. Prepare Your Markdown File: